Kousthubshetty/SeminarHall-Booking-System/README.md

 # SeminarHall-Booking-System
-Using HTML/CSS/JavaScript for UI and PHP for Backend
+Using HTML/CSS/JavaScript for UI and PHP for Backeng.